 As you work your way through some of these guidelines, keep in mind that simple things can often be incredibly beneficial.
 Therefore it’s important that you don’t judge the book by its cover, but rather work your way through these guidelines with an open mind and a willingness to try things that on the surface seem very simple and straightforward.

 Visualize Your Desired Life

 Take some time to visualize your desired life and circumstances.
-Visualization is a powerful tool that can help put you into the right frame-of-mind.
+A visualization is a powerful tool that can help put you into the right frame-of-mind.

 If visualizing your future in a positive way is difficult to do, then take some time to reflect back on your past successes.
 Think about all your past successes, achievements and accomplishments.
 Consider how you managed to create these incredible experiences.
 Once you’re there and living through each of these moments, consider how you might be able to take the lessons you learned from these accomplishments and apply them to your present circumstances and future desired outcomes.

 Both strategies bring you to the same point, where you’re visualizing a desired future free from depression.
 This will hopefully provide you with the impetus you need to begin making positive changes in your life today.

 Associate with Positive People

 Enthusiasm, optimism, and passion are contagious.
 If you’re not feeling these things, then you will need to begin associating with people who can infect you with these positive traits.

 Purposefully associate with people who inspire you to be a better, more positive and passionate person.
 These are people who have problems just like you have problems, however, they are emotionally resilient in the face of adversity and can help you see things in more opportunistic ways.